fusion809/fusion809.github.io-old2/_drafts/IDE-TE/21-netbeans.md

 ### Features
 NetBeans has the usual features of IDEs, including those of TEs like syntax highlighting, autocompletion and auto-indentation for its programming languages and the ability to compile programs written in it.

-### Obtaining It

-#### Manjaro
-On Manjaro installing NetBeans is as simple as running:
-{% include Code/coder.html line1="pacman -S netbeans" %}

-#### Sabayon
-On Sabayon installing NetBeans can be done using Entropy or Portage.
-To install NetBeans using Entropy run:
-{% include Code/coder.html line1="equo i -av dev-util/netbeans" %}
-while to install it with Portage run:
-{% include Code/coder.html line1="emerge -av dev-util/netbeans" %}

 ### Advantages (Pros)
 * It is extensible
 * Cross-platform and is able to run on any Java-capable platform.